Checking off the Enrollment Experience

 Finally, our findings indicated students who saw the checklist reported finding it significantly easier to contact Fresno for help.
 At the same time, students who saw the checklist—particularly adult students—reported being less likely to need help with the enrollment process.

-These results show that behavioral interventions designed with the student experience in mind can positively impact the enrollment process.
+These results show that behavioral interventions designed with the student experience in mind can meaningfully improve the enrollment process.
 And, the potential impact is likely even greater than the results we measured: since the checklist was publicly available to anyone who looked, it's likely that we've underestimated the true impact of this approach.

 What students say…